 Source: Federal Reserve Bank of St. Louis.

-In 2020, the coronavirus pandemic resulted in a countershock as the global demand for oil declined substantially because of less economic activity, initially in China and then in all the major oil consumption markets.
-Concerns about declining oil revenues incited many large exporters such as Saudi Arabia and Russia to try to export large quantities of oil on global markets, inciting further price declines.
+In 2020, the coronavirus pandemic resulted in a countershock.
+The global demand for oil declined substantially because of less economic activity, initially in China and then in all the major oil consumption markets.
+Concerns about declining oil revenues incited many large exporters, such as Saudi Arabia and Russia, to try to export large quantities of oil on global markets, inciting further price declines.
+However, this counter-shock was short-lived.
+By late 2020, prices began to surge partly because of a rapid bounce in demand but mostly because of massive fiscal stimulus (quantitative easing).
+The onset of the War in Ukraine in March 2022 further exacerbated the situation since Russia accounts for about 11% of global oil exports.

-The supply of petroleum remains an issue of concern where at times supply has difficulties keeping up with the demand and on other occasions, supply exceeds demand.
-There are also long term concerns about peak oil which is a physical inability to provide a higher level of oil supply due to less recoverable reserves as well as greater technical difficulties to extract existing reserves.
+The supply of petroleum remains an issue of concern where at times, supply has difficulties keeping up with the demand, and on other occasions, supply exceeds demand.
+There are also long-term concerns about peak oil which is a physical inability to provide a higher level of oil supply due to less recoverable reserves as well as greater technical difficulties in extracting existing reserves.
+Further, energy transition policies can create disruptions and shortages as alternative energy sources may offer less stability and resilience than oil.

 The table below underlines the events that had the most significant impacts on oil prices.